statamic/docs/content/collections/docs/scheduling.md

 ### In Production

-In production, you will need to set up a single once-per-minute cron entry that runs the `schedule:work` Artisan command.
+In production, you will need to set up a single once-per-minute cron entry that runs the `schedule:run` Artisan command.

 Using a service like Laravel Forge makes this simple.